hyurl/sfn/docs/v05x/en-US/service.md

 Then all the reference to the service will be redirected to this remote server, basically you don't have to change any existing code.
-But be aware that all the properties will not be accessible remotely, and all methods will be wrapped in Promise.
+But be aware that all the properties will not be accessible remotely, and all methods will be asynchronous.